zXd12/VV-ISTIC-TP5/README.md

 ## Deliverable and evaluation

 Students are free to realize either this practical work or the [TP4](https://github.com/selabs-ur1/VV-ISTIC-TP4).
 We will mark the chosen lab.

-You need to fork this repository and to submit a pull request with the answers written in the dedicated sections (deadline January 29th 2024, 23:59 for apprenticeship students - deadline January 15th 2024, 23:59 for non-apprenticeship students).
+ You need to fork this repository and to submit a pull request with the answers directly here (deadline October 20th 2024, 23:59).

+Note : To be taken into account for grading, the title of the pull request must be formatted as follows {LAST_NAME1}{FIRST_NAME1}&{LAST_NAME2}_{FIRST_NAME2}
+If you want to remain anonymous on github, you can use a pseudonym if you communicate it to your lab teacher {PSEUDO1}&{PSEUDO2}.